@sqlrooms/duckdb / QueryHandle

 It is Promise-like, so you can either:

-– the most ergonomic form, or • await handle.result
+• await handle – the most ergonomic form, or • await handle.result – kept for backwards-compatibility.

 Type declaration

-Name | Type | Description |
+| Name | Type | Description |

-result | Promise <T > | Promise that resolves with query results |
+result | Promise<T> | Promise that resolves with query results |

-cancel | () => Promise <void > | Method to cancel the query with optional cleanup.
+cancel | () => Promise<void> | Method to cancel the query with optional cleanup.
 This provides a clean abstraction over the underlying cancellation mechanism. |

 signal | AbortSignal | Read-only access to the abort signal for composability.
 Key benefits: - Event-driven: Listen for abort events to update UI or perform cleanup - Integration: Use with other Web APIs like fetch() that accept AbortSignal - Status checking: Check if query is already cancelled with signal.aborted Example // Listen for cancellation events handle.signal.addEventListener('abort', () => { console.log('Query cancelled'); updateUI('Operation cancelled'); }); // Check cancellation status if (handle.signal.aborted) { console.log('Query was already cancelled'); } // Use with other APIs const response = await fetch('/api/data', { signal: handle.signal }); |

-catch | Promise <T >["catch" ] | Attach a callback for only the rejection of the Promise |
+catch | Promise<T>["catch"] | Attach a callback for only the rejection of the Promise |

-finally | Promise <T >["finally" ] | Attach a callback that's invoked when the Promise is settled (fulfilled or rejected) |
+finally | Promise<T>["finally"] | Attach a callback that's invoked when the Promise is settled (fulfilled or rejected) |

 Type Parameters

-Type Parameter | Default type |
+| Type Parameter | Default type |

 T | any |